r-spatialecology/belg/README.md

 ```

 Two methods of calculating the Boltzmann entropy of a landscape gradient
-are available: `"hierarchy"` for the hierarchy-based method (Gao et al.,
+are available: `"hierarchy"` (default) for the hierarchy-based method
-2017) or `"aggregation"` for the aggregation-based method (Gao et al.,
+(Gao et al., 2017) or `"aggregation"` for the aggregation-based method
-2019).
-The aggregation-based method requires that the number of rows and
+(Gao et al., 2019).
+The aggregation-based method requires that the
-columns in the input data must be a multiple of 2.
+number of rows and columns in the input data must be a multiple of 2.

 ``` r
 get_boltzmann(land_gradient1, method = "aggregation")